pamruta/Web-Miner/README.txt

 	=> Output of dependency parser on sample file Aniston.txt can be found in file:
 	Aniston-Dep-Parser-Output.txt

-	=> dep-parser/README.txt describes various scripts provided in ./dep-parser directory to process the output of dependency-parser
+	=> README file in /dep-parser directory describes how to extract phrases of various types (e.g. verb-object, prepositions, compound-nouns, adjective-modifiers) from the output of dependency-parser.

+	Note: phrases like "daughter of greek-born actor john aniston", "won primetime emmy award", "founded production company echo films" have multiple relations, like adjectives, compounds, prepositions, verb-object all together.
+The scripts provided in /dep-parser directory handle these complexities by extracting longer phrases from the simple binary-relations given by dependency-parser.

 [3] OpenIE: http://nlp.stanford.edu/software/openie.html